madoar/angular-archwizard/README.md

 ```

 ### \<wizard\>
-The `<wizard></wizard>` environment is the environment, in which you define your wizard.
+The `<wizard>` environment is the environment, in which you define the steps belonging to your wizard.
-This environment must contain all steps, that make up your wizard.
-It's possible to pass the following parameters to a wizard environment:

-`ng2-archwizard` enables you to choose the location and the layout of the navigation bar inside your wizard.
+In addition to the contained wizard steps, `ng2-archwizard` enables you to define the location and the layout of the navigation bar inside your wizard.
+To set the location, the layout of the navigation bar and many other settings, you can pass the following parameters to the `wizard` component:

 #### \[navBarLocation\]
-The location of the navigation bar inside the wizard can be specified with the `navBarLocation` input value.
+The location of the navigation bar, contained inside the wizard, can be specified through the `navBarLocation` input value.
 This value can be either `top`, `bottom`, `left` or `right`, where the values specify the position at which the navigation bar will be shown.
 In addition `top` and `bottom` will lead to a horizontal navigation bar, when `left` and `right` lead to a vertical navigation bar at the
 left or right side.